sysdiglabs/charts/charts/registry-scanner/README.md

 | scanOnStart.asPostInstallHook              | true/false on whether to launch the job as a post-install helm hook. <br/>mainly for testing purpose                                                                                                                                        | <code>false</code>                           |
 | extraEnvVars                               | Extra environment variables to be set                                                                                                                                                                                                       | <code>[]</code>                              |

+## Other Options

+### I still want to use legacy scanning engine

+Chart version `1.*` relies on new Vulnerability Management scanning engine.
+<br/>If you still use the legacy scanning engine and want to keep running that version, pin the Helm chart version with  `--version=0.1.39`

 ### On-Prem deployment